Frequently Asked Questions

 There is no state money for graduation or pins unless the county decides to use a minigrant for these purposes.
 Many apprentices pay for their own share of graduation or their directors might pay for their part.
 Graduation can be as simple as punch and cake or dinner for the whole family.
 It could be covered dish, etc., whatever the apprentices choose to do.

-To become an instructor, you must submit an application, be accepted and take a 5 day academy.
-To qualify, you must have at least a bachelor's degree in early childhood, child development or elementary education and have at least 1 year's experience working directly with children.
+To become an instructor, you must submit an application, be accepted and attend a two day academy.
+To qualify, you must have at least a bachelor's degree in early childhood, child development, elementary education or closely related field and have at least one year of experience working directly with child.

 Classes can start and end whenever the county chooses as long as the classes are held for 15 weeks.